Meet the board members and advisors

 Nathanael-Tilahun

 Dr Nathanael Tilahun is an Assistant Professor of Law at Coventry University, United Kingdom.
 Prior to joining Coventry, he worked as Assistant Professor of Public International Law at Erasmus University Rotterdam, The Netherlands.
 He is an international law scholar with expertise in sanctions, peace and security, countering terrorism financing, and financial crime.
 He is a Certified Global Sanctions Specialist (CGSS) and Anti-Money Laundering Specialist (CAMS).
-He provides advisory and consultancy services to governments, international organizations (e.g. the European Union) and non-profit organizations on international legal aspects of economic sanctions, and the rule of law in countering terrorism.
+He provides advisory and consultancy services to governments, international organisations (e.g. the European Union) and non-profit organizations on international legal aspects of economic sanctions, and the rule of law in countering terrorism.
 He widely publishes, teaches and frequently speaks to media on the use (and abuse) of sanctions for safeguarding human rights and democracy, African approaches to sanctions, recovery of misappropriated assets from developing states, global governance institutions in the area of financial crime and security.
 He is the author of a monograph titled “Regulatory Counter-Terrorism: A Critical Appraisal of Proactive Global Governance” (New York/London: Routledge, 2018).
 He has held visiting faculty and researcher positions at law schools of Queen Mary University of London, University of Cambridge, and University of California Berkeley.
 He obtained PhD in public international law from Erasmus University Rotterdam.

 -